-The PLC science program emphasizes a handson and minds-on approach to learning.
+The PLC Charter Schools has adopted Science Weekly for Kindergarten through 5th grades and Houghton-Mifflin Harcourt's Science Dimensions for 6th through 8th grades.
+These curricula emphasizes a hands-on and minds-on approach to learning.
 Students learn effectively when they are actively engaged in the discovery process, often working in small groups.
 Experiences should provide students with opportunities to interact as directly as possible with the natural world in order to construct meaning and understanding about their world.
 This approach will allow students to practice problem-solving skills, develop a positive attitude towards science, learn new science content, and increase their scientific literacy.